austindunn/mumt-502/README.md

 * Day test: 20 training loops, 300 samples per class per loop, tested with 20 test loops of 200 samples per class per loop.
  * 64.66%
  * In this test, I was looking to find some difference in running fewer loops, but using an especially large number of samples per loop.
+* Tonight, I'll run a much longer test, hopefully to get it to run through the day tomorrow so I can see the results after work.
+For this test, I'll do 150 training loops with 250 samlpes per class each, and test with 40 test loops of 200 samples per class each.

+*October 21, 2016*
+* Ran a dummy test with mislabelled data, got a success rate of 41.12% (and results of each test loop all over the place, from 20% to 70%).
+So at least we know that my model is training correctly, if results tend to be both higher and more consistent across test loops.

+*October 22, 2016*
+* Finalized a script that filters samples by lower amplitude, spent the evening/night generating samples.
+This script also creates spectrograms with much lower resolution, I'm expecting a speed increase as result.

+*October 23, 2016*
+* Ran an initial test on new data - using just the old script, with 100 training loops of 100 samples per class each, already the results show roughly a 15% increase in accuracy, with an average accuracy (across 20 training loops of 200 samples per class each) of 80.18%.